prefecttai/Shell/README.txt

-This is a working Shell terminal with specific testcases indicating which part of the Shell is tested An estimated of 90% of the Shell is working including Environmental variables, Tilde expansion and Wildcarding.
+This is a working Shell terminal with specific testcases indicating which part of the Shell is tested This also includes Environmental variables, Tilde expansion and Wildcarding.
 Basic parsing and executing and signal handling are sucessfully tested.

 Ctrl-c
 Up arrow